iamajraj/mlms-app-nextjs/README.md

-## LMS course application built using Nextjs
+## LMS course application built using Nextjs 14 and Prisma

 Here's how it looks like: